sxn2012/learned-index/README.md

 Copyright © 2021, [Xinnan SHEN](https://github.com/sxn2012), released under the [GPL-3.0 License](https://github.com/sxn2012/learned-index/blob/master/LICENSE).

-If you found this repository useful for your research, we appreciate you cite it.
+If you found this repository useful for your research, we appreciate that you cite it.